The perfect Portugal Packing List – What to wear in Portugal

 Throughout the rest of the country, and particularly in southern Portugal, it can get very hot, so light clothing is the best option.
 But as temperatures can drop at night, having an extra warm piece of clothing is also a good idea.

-To get an idea of what to pack for summer here below you can find some suggestions
+To get an idea of what to pack for summer here below you can find some suggestions.

-- Pack light, comfortable, and above all, clothes that do not crease.
+• Pack light, comfortable, and, above all, clothes that do not crease.
 However, do not forget to add a jacket, because at night the temperature usually drops a little;

-Wrapping up – the essential items to pack in spring and summer:
+Essential items to pack in spring and summer:

-Enough clothes: Since summer in Portugal is hot, you should always pack a change of clothes for each day, it is normal to be sweating in the middle of the day.
-But worry not! it is not the desert either and you might be able to repeat clothes or even do laundry!
+Enough clothes: Since summer in Portugal is hot, you should always pack a change of clothes for each day; it is normal to be sweating in the middle of the day.
+But worry not! it is not the desert either, and you might be able to repeat clothes or even do laundry!

 Sunscreen: Obviously, sunscreen is something that is a must to include in your suitcase to Portugal during the summer months is a sunscreen with a high SPF.
 (But also remember to drink a lot of water.
 So a great water bottle will help you stay hydrated and save some plastics)